Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsubsection{Density and Coverage}

-Naeem~\etal~\cite{naeem2020reliable} argue that even the latest version of the precision and recall metrics are still not reliable as they a) fail to detect the match between two identical distributions, and b) are not robust against outliers, and have arbitrarily selected evaluation hyperparameters.
+\cite{naeem2020reliable} argue that even the latest version of the precision and recall metrics are still not reliable as they a) fail to detect the match between two identical distributions, b) are not robust against outliers, and c) have arbitrarily selected evaluation hyperparameters.
 To solve these issues, they propose density and coverage metrics.
 Precision counts the binary decision of whether the fake data $Y_j$ is contained in any neighbourhood sphere.
 Density, instead, counts how many real-sample neighbourhood spheres contain $Y_j$.
 See Fig.~\ref{fig:naeem2020reliable}.
-They analytically and experimentally show that density and coverage provide more interpretable and reliable signals for practitioners than the existing measures\footnote{Their code is available at \url{https://github.com/clovaai/generative-evaluation-prdc}}.
+They analytically and experimentally show that density and coverage provide more interpretable and reliable signals for practitioners than the existing measures\footnote{\url{https://github.com/clovaai/generative-evaluation-prdc}}.